November 3, 2016

 Allow constructive and honest feedback from direct reports by allowing that type of dialogue in a safe environment.
 Encourage others to share feedback and then be an active listener.
 I remember a quote that has stayed with me: “Listening is different than waiting to speak.”
 In addition to encouraging feedback, how we respond to that feedback is equally important.
 Responding negatively or in a way that discourages conversation will likely result in a decrease in constructive feedback.

-Today, the amount of technical talent a person has is key, but not sufficient.
+Today, the amount of technical talent a person has is key but not sufficient.
 The right fit and attitude are also important.
 A strong candidate must have as much EQ as IQ.
 This becomes even more crucial the higher you go in an organization.
-Keep in mind, EQ does not mean leadership style.
-There are many different types of leadership styles and many styles can be effective.
+Keep in mind that EQ does not mean leadership style.
+There are many different types of leadership styles, and many methods can be effective.